-The SQL IS NOT NULL used to find whether the specified expression is nullable; if it is not, then TRUE will be returned.
+The SQL IS NOT NULL is useful to find whether the specified expression is nullable; if it is not, then TRUE will be returned.
 Otherwise, it returns FALSE.
-It is always advisable to use IS NOT look for NULL values.
+It is always advisable to use IS NOT to look for NULL values.
 The syntax behind this is

 SELECT Column_Names FROM Table WHERE Expression IS NOT NULL

 The following screenshot will show you the data inside the table.

 In this example, we will use this to SELECT and return all the customer records from the [TenCustomers] table, whose Last Name is NOT Nullable value

 SELECT [CustomerKey] ,[FirstName] ,[LastName] ,[EmailAddress] ,[YearlyIncome] ,[EnglishOccupation] ,[AddressLine1] ,[Phone] FROM [TenCustomers] WHERE [LastName] IS NOT NULL

 It’s another example of the SQL Server IS NOT NULL function.
 Here, we are using the [Emp] table, and the data inside this table is

 The following Server query returns all the employee records whose Office Phone numbers are Non-empty values.